Hyderabad Botanical Garden

-Kotla Vijaya Bhaskara Reddy Botanical Garden or Hyderabad Botanical Garden is a botanical garden is located in Kothaguda, Kondapur, Hitec City, Hyderabad.
+Hyderabad Botanical Gardens or Sri Kotla Vijaya Bhaskara Reddy Botanical Garden is a botanical garden is located in Kothaguda, Kondapur, Hitec City, Hyderabad, Telangana.
 It was developed by the Telangana Forest Department and is near the HITEC City, Madhapur, 16 km from Hyderabad Railway station on the Hyderabad-Mumbai old Highway.
 The park is named after Kotla Vijaya Bhaskara Reddy, former chief minister of Andhra Pradesh.

 The garden

 The botanical garden aims at providing the facility of a modern botanical garden to conserve and develop the germ plasm and to educate the people.
 The garden is spread over 270 acre of undulating land and have 19 sectors or 'Vanams'.
 The first phase is open to the public, with the completion of five sections.
 The sections include medicinal plants, timber trees, fruit trees, ornamental plants, aquatic plants, bamboos and so on.
 The park is designed to have large water bodies, rolling meadows, natural forests, rich grasslands and exquisite rock formations.

 In July 2018, Telangana minister K. T. Rama Rao inaugurated the newly developed recreational facilities at the botanical garden such as Nakshatra Vanam, Rasi Vanam and Navagraha Vanam.